Rodin sculptures meet Mapplethorpe photos in Paris art show

 human form in similar yet contrasting ways.

 The American's works have often courted controversy, thanks to their explicit representation of sexuality and race.
-Pinet said that Rodin, too, was criticized by the artistic establishment for the realism of his sculptures.
+Pinet said that Rodin, too, was criticised by the artistic establishment for the realism of his sculptures.

-Rodin and Mapplethorpe, one straight and one gay, shared an artistic interest in sexuality, which was also reflected in colorful private lives.
+Rodin and Mapplethorpe, one straight and one gay, shared an artistic interest in sexuality, which was also reflected in colourful private lives.
 Mapplethorpe had numerous relationships with his models, as did Rodin.

 The exhibition, which runs through September 21, takes place at the same time as a more far-reaching Mapplethorpe retrospective at Paris's Grand Palais.
 Both benefit from loans from the Robert Mapplethorpe collection.